Table of contents

 What Is DCF Used For?

-Outside of corporate finance, DCF valuations can help business owners make budget decisions and determine their own projected value.
+Outside of corporate finance, DCF valuations can help business owners make budget decisions and determine their own company’s projected value.

 Avg.
-Time: 5 hours
+Time: 3 to 4 hours

 How Do You Do a Discounted Cash Flow Valuation?

 A core principle of finance is that $10 today is worth more than $10 a year from now.
-This principle is the “time value of money” concept, and it’s the foundation for DCF analysis.
+This principle is the “time value of money” concept and it’s the foundation for DCF analysis.
 Projected future cash flows must be discounted to present value so they can be accurately analyzed.

 What Is the DCF Valuation Formula?